How to Fix Windows Fax and Scan Not Detecting Scanner

 Some older modems require legacy drivers, so bear that in mind when looking for the proper driver.
 In addition, deleting the current driver is also recommended, as the system might try re-establishing it on its own.

-Windows Fax and Scan is a built-in feature and thus it can’t be reinstalled.
+Windows Fax and Scan is a built-in feature; thus, it can’t be reinstalled.
 What can be done, on the other hand, is a simple reset of the feature.
 You can disable it and re-enable it within the Windows Features menu.
 Once you’ve disabled it, restart your PC and re-enable it again.

 Here’s how to access the Windows Features menu and reset Windows Fax and Scan:

-- In the Windows Search bar, type Windows Features and open “Turn Windows features on or off” from the list of results.
+- In the Windows Search bar, type Windows Features and open “Turn Windows features on or off” from the results list.